duncombe/netcdf-guidelines/README.md

 1. Suggestion of an alternate name: opendap-guide?
    _OPeNDAP_ - Open-source Project for a Network Data Access Protocol.
 OPeNDAP is both the name of a non-profit organization and the commonly-used name of a protocol which the OPeNDAP organization has developed.
    _netCDF_ -  Network Common Data Format -- a set of software libraries and self-describing, machine-independent data formats that support the creation, access, and sharing of array-oriented scientific data.
 NetCDF describes a file format.
-OPeNDAP is a network protocol to describe how to fetch a file.
+OPeNDAP is a network protocol to describe how to fetch a file?

 2. This document will serve to formulate a coherent email to circulate for input.

 3. Need to set up a task to create the gold standard data set.
    What happens if we take that set of data and load it into:
       - THREDDS?
       - ncSOS?
       - ncISO?

+4. Draft of the document starts below:

 # netCDF Guidelines
 ## Documentation and examples of IOOS compliant netCDF files.